Cats groom each other for a variety of reasons. Most people may think that it’s a sign of affection, while that’s true, it’s not the only reason.

-This is called kneading, and people on the internet sometimes call it “cats making biscuits”.
+This is called kneading but people sometimes call it “cats making biscuits”.
 That’s because when cats knead, the motion of their paws resembles that of a baker kneading dough.

-This is perfectly normal behavior, and cats usually do this on soft objects like pillows, blankets, and even on people.
+Social interactions like this are perfectly normal, and cats usually do this on soft objects like pillows, blankets, and even on people.